CattyMeowy/swifticat.github.io/rules.md

 Some of our members are sensitive to these subjects.
 Please do not make it sound funny unless there is reasonable context behind the joke.

    `2a.
-Joking about people in the server lightheartedly or people IRL (including me) is allowed if it is friendly, consentual and not like teasing.`
+Joking about people in the server lightheartedly or people IRL (including me) is allowed if it is friendly, not very offensive and not like teasing.`

 Saying mean or malicious messages behind one's back is enough to get you banned.